cebit16/nodejs-boilerplate/README.md

-This serves as a boilerplate to get started with the application development using node.js, HANA, and SAP UI5.
+This serves as a boilerplate to get started with the application development using node.js, HANA, and Open UI5.

 # Prerequisites